Illinois State Bank (Chicago, IL)

 Article Text

-RECEIVERS FOR THREE BANKS CITY DEPOSITS INTENDED FOR SMALL INSTITUTIONS DIVERTED TO LORIMER'S OWN Chicago, July 6.-Receivers were asked for three of the lesser LorimerMunday string of banks today.
-These banks closed with the failure of the parent bank, the LaSalle Street Trust and Savings bank.
-They are the State Bank of Calumet, the Illinois State Bank of Chicago, and the Ashland Twelfth State Bank.
-The application was made by William Freedman, attorney for certain depositors.
+REQUEST FOR RECEIVERS.
+Depositors of Three Lorimer-Munday Banks Appeal to Court.
+CHICAGO, July 6.-Receivers were asked for three of the Lorimer-Munday string of small banks today.
+These banks closed with the failure of the parent bank -the Lasalle Street Trust and Savings Bank.
+They are the State Bank of Calumet, the Illinois State Bank of Chicago and the Ashland Twelfth State Bank.
+The application to court was made by William Freedman, attorney for certain depositors.
 It is alleged that no one is now in possession of the properties.
-It is charged that $75,000 of city deposits allotted to the Calumet bank and smaller city deposits allotted to the other two branch banks never reached them but were deposited in the LaSalle Street bank.
+It is charged that $75,000 of city deposits allotted to the Calumet Bank and smaller city deposits allotted to the two other branch banks, never reached them, and were, in fact. deposited in the Lasalle Street Bank.
 It is further alleged that certain stockholders in the banks never paid for their stock.
-Assessment of stockholders under the SYSTES double liability act is requested.
+Assessment of stockholders under the double liability act is requested.

 Click image to open full size in new tab